Boss Engira Bhaskaran: Release

 Boss Engira Bhaskaran was released on 10 September 2010.
-Despite not being eligible for entertainment tax exemption due to the presence of a non-Tamil word in the title, the makers still sought it, alleging that "Boss" was a diminutive of the lead character's name Bhaskaran.
+Despite not being eligible for entertainment tax relief due to the presence of a non-Tamil word in the title, the makers still sought it, alleging that "Boss" was a diminutive of the lead character's name Bhaskaran.
 In November 2011, it was shown at the International Tamil Film Festival held in Uglich, Russia, alongside Thillana Mohanambal (1968), Chandramukhi (2005), Sivaji: The Boss (2007), Angadi Theru (2010), Thenmerku Paruvakaatru (2010) and Ko (2011).

 Box office

 Boss Engira Bhaskaran sold 7.3 million tickets worldwide.
 It released on Eid day, the end of Ramadan, opening across 240 screens in Tamil Nadu with reportedly 95.5% average theatre occupancy, which, according to trade sources, was the best ever first day opening for Arya then, which resulted in an increase of the number of shows and screens.
 In its opening weekend, the film was said to have earned ₹65 lakh in Chennai, as reported by Sify.
 At the end of the second weekend, the film had netted ₹10 crore from 275 screens.
+According to an estimate by journalist Sridevi Sreedhar, the film, made on a budget of ₹6 crore, collected ₹20 crore as of late September 2010.